Vyral/base-template/_posts/2018-05-17-how-to-stage-without-breaking-the-bank.md

 Last week I met with the owners of a new listing for a condo who were concerned with the expenses of staging. **We discussed how staging the space to look like a hotel room could result in $40,000 to $50,000 more.**

 The quote from the contractor and stager came back as $8,700 to complete my changes.
 I wanted to change the look of the place to make it less colorful and old to more current.
-The difference between having potential buyers walking in to see work versus being able to live there right away was simply paint, cleaning, dressing up the kitchen cabinets, furniture and different carpeting.
+The difference between having potential buyers walking in to see work versus being able to live there right away was simply paint, cleaning, dressing up the kitchen cabinets, furniture, and different carpeting.

 {% include pullquote.html %}